headwayio/zenflow/README.markdown

 When you're ready for code review run `zenflow hotfix review` to create a pull request on GitHub, comparing the production branch and the hotfix branch.
 Work with any feedback from the rest of the team as necessary until the code is ready for production.

-Once development of the feature is completed run `zenflow hotfix finish` to merge the feature branch in to production and master, plus delete the local and remote branches.
+Once development of the feature is completed run `zenflow hotfix finish` to merge the feature branch in to production and main, plus delete the local and remote branches.
 If Zenflow is set up to confirm review and testing you'll be asked if you've tested this code on QA and had it code reviewed.
 Don't lie to Zenflow.

 To deploy to production, type `zenflow deploy production`.
 Hotfixes are not automatically deployed to production when they are finished.